 In March 2016, the band announced their return to Frontiers Records, for a multi-album deal, starting with the release of their thirteenth studio album Gothica in July 2017 and the re-issue of their entire back catalogue in both physical (box set) and digital format under the title "Opera Omnia".
 As with the band's last four releases, both the band's thirteenth album "Gothica" and their fourteenth entitled "Illuminati", were mixed and mastered by Dennis Ward.
 In November 2018, the band released their fourteenth studio album entitled "Illuminati", while in April 2019, the band released their long awaited career-wide compilation box-set entitled "Opera Omnia".
 The box-set included every album released by the band since its inception back in 1995, up until their latest release "Illuminati".

-The band's latest studio album entitled "Here Be Monsters was released on the 18th of February 2022 and once again, charted on the 14th position of the BBC Rock Charts.
+The band's fifteenth studio album entitled "Here Be Monsters was released on the 18th of February 2022 and once again, charted on the 14th position of the BBC Rock Charts.

 The band's upcoming sixteenth studio album "Something Wicked This Way Comes", will be released on the 20th of January, 2023.